ADaM-sync/Terminal-Journal/README.md

 If Terminal-Journal helps you, consider supporting the project:

+⭐ Star the project if you find it useful.

 ☕ [Buy Me a Coffee](https://buymeacoffee.com/adamsync)

 Your support helps keep the project open, improve features, and build more privacy-focused tools.